barisozmen/genomic-privacy-book/02-genomic_privacy_concerns.md

 ## Allele Frequency Analysis: High-Stakes Examples

-### Private database query for pharma
-Drug discovery company
-- desires -> to test their set of targets (variants) on big genome datasets (which they lack of)
-- constrained -> don't want to leak their set of targets

-BioBank
-- desires -> monetize their big genome data
-- constrained -> don't want to expose any of their data

-The Solution
-- Drug discovery company (DDC) will query BioBank datasets, satisfying both desires and constraints of both entities.
-- Flow
-	- 1) DDC generates public-private key pair
-	- 2) DDC encrypts its vector of targets
-		- ciphertext-of-targets = encr(targets)
-	- 3) DDC sends its ciphertext and public key to BioBank
-	- 4) BioBank encrypts its dataset with DDC's public key
-		- ciphertext-of-genomes = enc(genomes)
-	- 5) BioBank performs homomorphic operations
-		- f(ciphertext-of-targets, ciphertext-of-genomes) = ciphertext-of-result
-	- 6) BioBank sends back the encrypted result - ciphertext-of-result
-	- 7) DDC decrypts the result with its secret key
-		- decr(ciphertext-of-result, secret-key) = result

 ### APOE ε4 and Alzheimer's Disease
 **Definition**: Statistical analysis comparing variant frequencies across populations to identify disease associations and population structure.
 Uses large-scale datasets like Simons Genome Diversity Project (SGDP) with global population samples.